alister/php-in-london/groups.md

 ### WordPress London

-Purpose: WordPress London is a monthly meetup for developers and users of WordPress We meet: Monthly
+Purpose: WordPress London is a monthly meetup for developers and users of WordPress.
+We meet: Monthly

 * https://www.meetup.com/London-WordPress/